-I have recently joined Philosophy at the University of York where I am Chair of the Board of Research, and will be taking over as Head of Department later in 2014.
+I teach at the University of York where I have, until September 2016, been Head of the Department of Philosophy.
+I am now Director of Research.
 I was educated at John Ruskin Grammar School in Surrey, at the LSE, where I did the BSc(Econ), and at the University of California Berkeley where I was a Fulbright Scholar.
-Later, I studied at the Courtauld Institute, when it was still in Portman Square.
+Later, I studied briefly at the Courtauld Institute, when it was still in Portman Square.

 My first jobs were at the Universities of Otago, New Zealand and the University of Sydney.
 Later I was at Flinders, Adelaide.
 I moved to Nottingham in 2000, and was Dean of Arts there from 2004-7, and then Director of Research in Humanities from 2011-2013.

 I've held visiting positions at the LSE, St Andrews, University of Maryland, Bristol, Cambridge, Oxford and L’Ecole Hautes Etudes en Sciences Sociales, Paris.

 I am an editor of Mind and Language and a member of the Philosophy sub-panel for REF2014.
 I'm an editorial consultant for the British Journal of Aesthetics, on the editorial boards of the Australasian Journal of Philosophy and Storyworlds, and the book series Thinking Cinema (Continuum).

 I work mostly on the arts and cognition.
 At the moment I am thinking about literature and the mind, the way the mind is represented in literature, and how well or badly these representations comport with the picture given us by experimental psychology.
 See more on my research here.
 I also write about film, empathy and the emotions, irony, and about cognitive archaeology.
 See more on my publications here.